 - need opportunities for more active play

-- feel overtired or hungry.
+- feel tired or hungry.

 Babies: managing biting, pinching and hair-pulling

-The next step is to remove your child’s hand (or mouth!) and turn away or put her down.
+The next step is to remove your child’s hand (or mouth!) and turn away or put them down.
 When you do this, you take away attention from the behaviour.
 If your baby hits, bites or pulls your hair again, respond in the same way.

 Toddlers: managing biting, pinching and hair-pulling

-A clear, verbal response to biting, pinching and hair-pulling is important.
+For toddlers, a clear, verbal response to biting, pinching and hair-pulling is important.
 It’s also good to let toddlers know how you feel.
 For example, you can say, ‘No. No biting.
 Biting hurts Mummy’.